Xonshiz/anime-dl/docs/index.md

 * Skip if the file has already been downloaded.
 * Downloads all the episodes for a show available on Crunchyroll.
 * Gives choice for downloading subs or dubs of a series available on Crunchyroll.
+* Choice to download only the subs and skip the videos.

 ## Changelog
 You can check the changelog [**`HERE`**](https://github.com/Xonshiz/anime-dl/blob/master/Changelog.md).